 The Sourcing Logic at the Centre of the Menu

 French seafood and farm-to-table are not a contradiction in Belgian kitchens; they are, increasingly, the standard framing for any serious mid-market address that wants to avoid the twin traps of anonymous provenance and overwrought tasting-menu theatre.
-The editorial angle at Bacon is the sourcing chain: what arrives at the kitchen, from where, and at what point in the supply line it crosses from commodity to ingredient.
+The sourcing chain is central here: what arrives at the kitchen, from where, and at what point in the supply line it crosses from commodity to ingredient.
 Belgian kitchens that take this seriously typically work with a small network of direct suppliers, cutting the wholesale middle tier and accepting the logistical complexity that comes with it.

 France's Atlantic and Channel fishing ports, from Boulogne-sur-Mer south to Brittany, supply much of Belgium's serious seafood trade.
 The proximity is genuine: Boulogne is under two hours from Ieper by road, and the daily catch cycle means a kitchen committed to sourcing can theoretically plate fish that was in the water the previous morning.
 This port-to-plate compression is precisely what distinguishes a French-seafood-focused kitchen from one simply using the label.
-At the price point Bacon operates, the single-euro tier, that compression requires discipline in what is ordered, how much is held, and how the menu adapts to supply rather than imposing supply on the menu.
+At this price point, that compression requires discipline in what is ordered, how much is held, and how the menu adapts to supply rather than imposing supply on the menu.
 It is a harder operational model than fixed menus printed weeks in advance.

 The farm-to-table dimension adds a second supply axis.
 West Flanders agriculture runs to vegetable cultivation, dairy, and some of Belgium's better pork and poultry.
 Kitchens that integrate both a seafood sourcing network and a direct farm relationship are managing two distinct seasonal and logistical rhythms simultaneously.
 That combination, when executed with consistency, is what Opinionated About Dining's classical ranking framework tends to reward: not innovation for its own sake, but reliable, ingredient-led cooking executed without shortcuts.